Reviews

 Special Needs

 Plugging in my video cam and then my camcorder brought me unexpected disappointments.
-Connecting each one caused progressively worsening system sluggishness and ultimately lockup.
+Connecting each one caused progressively worsening system sluggishness and, ultimately, lockup.
 That is because Kdenlive requires a FireWire connection to use live video-capture devices.

 Another hardware factor to consider before getting comfortable with Kdenlive is the need for relatively recent computers.
 Older gear will not give you a pleasant user experience.

-For the best results with light to moderate editing work in Kdenlive, the developers recommend 32-bit or 64-bit computers with a modern processor such as AMD 64 or Intel mono/dual core systems.
+For the best results with light to moderate editing work in Kdenlive, the developers recommend 32-bit or 64-bit computers with a modern processor such as AMD 64 or Intel mono/dual-core systems.
 Also essential is a fast hard disk with more than 20 GB of free space and at least 1 GB of RAM.

 For advanced use and semiprofessional work, they recommend a recently built computer with an AMD Phenom quad-core processor and 4 GB of RAM.
-Also suggested is a three-SATA disk for RAID-5 usage and a recent video card with dual display.
+Also suggested is a three-SATA disk for RAID-5 usage and a recent video card with a dual display.

 For what it is worth, most Linux distributions offer RAID-5 support.